 Call Cullotta Bravo Law

 If you or someone you love has been in a collision with a commercial truck, you may be entitled to compensation for your injuries or property losses.
-Give us a call at 630-898-7800 or contact us online.
-The skilled attorneys at Cullotta Bravo Law specialize in personal injury law.
+Give our truck accident lawyers a call at 630-898-7800 or contact us online.
+The skilled attorneys at Cullotta Bravo Law specialize in trucking industry injury.
 We have more than 30 years of experience helping injured people in Illinois receive the compensation they deserve.